-6-27 Terminal 54 Live Zero

-Option: Function:

-This parameter makes it possible to disable the Live Zero monitoring.
-For example, this to be used if the analog outputs are used as part of a de-central I/O

-system (e.g., when used not as part of any
+6-27 6-27 Terminal 54 Live Zero Opt ion: Function: This parameter makes it possible to disable the Live Zero monitoring.
+E.g. to be used if the analog outputs are used as part of a de-central I/O system (e.g. when not as part of any frequency converter related control functions, but feeding a Building Management System with data).
+[0] Disabled [1] Enabled

-6-27 6-27 Terminal 54 Live Zero

-Opt ion: Function:

-adjustable frequency drive related control functions, but for feeding a building management system with data).

-[0] Disabled

-[1] Enabled